DaInfLoop/AoC-Leaderboard-Bot/README.md

 Cool script that posts a Advent of Code private leaderboard on Discord

 > [!NOTE]
-> This version of the webhook runs in the [Friends of Replit](https://discord.gg/friendsofreplit) Discord server, running every day at 5:00AM UTC.
+> This version of the webhook runs in the [Friends of Replit](https://discord.gg/friendsofreplit) Discord server, running every day at about 5:30AM UTC.

 ## Setup